leogx9r/DiscordCrypt/README.md

-### Why does the plugin's source so weird?
+### Why does the plugin's source look so weird?

-We recently added bigger libraries to the plugin (Such as OpenPGP.js), and as a result,
+We recently added bigger libraries to the plugin ( Such as OpenPGP.js ), and as a result,
-    we started compressing the plugin to save everyone a few megabytes of bandwidth every time discordCrypt is downloaded.
+    we started compressing the plugin to save everyone a few megabytes of bandwidth every time DiscordCrypt is downloaded.

-Having such a large source would also make developing fairly hard.
+Having such a large source would increase development complexity.
 If you wish to have a look at
-    the uncompressed source, look at the code as it is in [src/discordCrypt.plugin.js](src/discordCrypt.plugin.js).
+    the uncompressed, original source, look at the source file:
+    [src/discordCrypt.plugin.js](src/discordCrypt.plugin.js).